 If you are required to have the ignition interlock device installed, each time you get in your vehicle to drive you will be required to blow into the device and submit a breath sample.
 Any reading greater than.02 will prevent the vehicle from starting.
-Failure to comply with any and all requirements related to the ignition interlock device can result in license revocation for a period of 10 years to life, case dependent.WHAT IS MELANIE’S LAW & HOW DOES IT AFFECT ME?
+Failure to comply with any and all requirements related to the ignition interlock device can result in license revocation for a period of 10 years to life, case dependent.What Is Melanie’s Law & How Does It Affect Me?

 The penalties for refusing a breath test in Massachusetts have gone up significantly due to the new law.
-It also created new criminal penalties, including an OUI child endangerment statute that imposed an enhanced penalty for anyone convicted of OUI with a passenger under 14 years of age in the vehicle.
+It also created new criminal penalties, including an OUI child endangerment statute.
+This imposed an enhanced penalty for anyone convicted of OUI with a passenger under 14 years of age in the vehicle.
 The new child endangerment statute imposes a one year loss of license upon conviction and carries the potential for a jail sentence.

-Additionally, the law created a motor vehicle forfeiture that allows the Commonwealth to seize the vehicle of anyone convicted of a Fourth offense OUI or greater.
+Additionally, the law created a motor vehicle forfeiture that allows the Commonwealth to seize the vehicle of anyone convicted of a fourth offense OUI or greater.
 Anyone convicted of a third or subsequent offense OUI can have their registration plates cancelled by the RMV.

-Melanies law also prohibits any sort of temporary license that, previously, could have been granted after a person was charged with OUI in Massachusetts.
+Melanie’s law also prohibits any sort of temporary license that, previously, could have been granted after a person was charged with OUI in Massachusetts.
 The law also requires that your vehicle be impounded at a tow lot for a minimum of 12 hours before you can retrieve it.

 Finally, Melanie’s law increased the license suspension for those convicted of motor vehicle homicide from ten years to fifteen years.
-Melanies Law also created the crime of Manslaughter by Motor Vehicle.
+Melanie’s Law also created the crime of Manslaughter by Motor Vehicle.
 In summation, you could be charged with manslaughter by motor vehicle if you commit manslaughter while under the influence of alcohol or drugs.
 Additionally, if you are charged with OUI while you do not have an active license, you can now be charged with two crimes at once:

 - OUI while driving with a suspended license

-The additional offense, inherently, increases the consequences by carrying a one-year mandatory jail sentence along with a one-year license loss.DELSIGNORE LAW ATTORNEYS UNDERSTAND MELANIES LAW AND CAN PREPARE A WINNING DEFENSE FOR YOU
+The additional offense, inherently, increases the consequences by carrying a one-year mandatory jail sentence along with a one-year license loss.Delsignore Law Attorneys Understand Melanie’s Law and can Prepare a Winning Defense For You

 Attorneys at DelSignore Law have represented numerous clients charged with OUI offenses ranging from a first offense OUI through a fourth offense OUI.
 We understand the legal impact these charges have and the license consequences that the charges carry.
 Give us a call today at (781) 686-5924.
-We offer free consultations and are available to discuss Melanies Law in greater detail with you.
+We offer free consultations and are available to discuss Melanie’s Law in greater detail with you.